-- Industry-Recognized Apprenticeship Program - Finalize the regulatory framework, begin outreach efforts, and establish supporting processes to launch IRAPs. - Announce the first round of IRAP SREs. - Modernize and Expand Registered Apprenticeship Program (RAP) - Streamline the approvals process and paperwork required for RAP by implementing an electronic standards builder. - Implement policy on virtual apprenticeship to increase program design options during COVID-19 and beyond. - Explore regulatory and sub-regulatory options to modernize and expand RAPs including the development of a new PRA package to implement new boilerplates and expand utilization of national apprenticeship programs. - Further expand RAP model to nontraditional industries and sectors, while encouraging greater involvement from underrepresented populations. - Youth and Pre-Apprenticeship - Award Youth Grants (completed). - Create new workforce preparation pathways that meet employer needs, reduce stigmatization, and attract new participants. - Coordinate pre-apprenticeship strategies with the Department of Education.
+Industry-Recognized Apprenticeship Program

+- Finalize the regulatory framework, begin outreach efforts, and establish supporting processes to launch IRAPs (completed). - Announce the first round of IRAP SREs (completed).

+Modernize and Expand Registered Apprenticeship Program (RAP)

+- Streamline the approvals process and paperwork required for RAP by implementing an electronic standards builder (on-going). - Implement policy on virtual apprenticeship to increase program design options during COVID-19 and beyond (in clearance). - Explore regulatory and sub-regulatory options to modernize and expand RAPs including the development of a new PRA package to implement new boilerplates and expand utilization of national apprenticeship programs (ongoing). - Further expand RAP model to nontraditional industries and sectors, while encouraging greater involvement from underrepresented populations (completed, i.e., new intermediary contracts)